rosslamont/jxvc/CONTRIBUTING.md

 ### Welcome to jxvc!

 >First off, thank you for considering contributing to jxvc.
 It's people like you that will help make jxvc such a great tool.
+At the moment, this project is in its very early stages.
+As you can see below the documentation is still largely boilerplate.

 **Need more inspiration?** [1] [Read The Docs](http://read-the-docs.readthedocs.org/en/latest/contribute.html) [2] [Mustache.js](https://github.com/janl/mustache.js/#contributing)